Tuesday, December 25, 2012

 When I design a campaign, one of the first things I do is think of a good story.
 Something with a strong, basic premise that I can elaborate on during the campaign.

-Next, I create between three and five smaller stories, subplots if you will, and place them in different places on my Storybox world/sector map.
+Next, I create between three to five smaller stories, subplots if you will, and place them in different places on my Storybox world/sector map.
 Very often (95% of the time), these subplots are based on ideas or background material supplied to me by the players participating in the game.
 This gets them directly involved in the game should they come across the subplot.
 More about that in a moment.

-Now my world map (or sector map or city map or whatever type of map I need for the genre) is given some general parameters (the Elves are in this place, the galactic frontier is to the left of the map, this part of town is the factory and warehouse section, etc.) and I create or assign some adventures to each part of the map along with where the PCs can find elements of the main plot and subplots.
+Now my world map (or sector map or city map or whatever type of map I need for the genre) is given some general parameters (the Elves are in this place, the galactic frontier is to the left of the map, this part of town is the factory and warehouse district, etc.) and I create or assign some adventures to each part of the map along with where the PCs can find elements of the main plot and subplots.

 The PCs are then welcome to explore the map as they like.
 They can also ask an NPC what is happening of interest in their present locale.
 They can also go to a tavern/spaceport bar and pick up rumors or get hired by a mysterious patron.
 Looking for wanted posters and trying to bring in bounties is also a common past time in many of my games (especially the earlier ones when we really didn't know the difference between the 1100s and the 1800s).